lgajowy/java9-modules/Java9 Modules.md

 $ ls -l $JAVA_HOME/jmods
 ```

-The modules are isolated from each other.
-Each one has it's interface that is exposed to other modules.
+Each module has it's interface that is exposed to other modules.
 They _require_ each other and communicate only through _exported_ packages.
 Developers can compile, package, deploy and execute applications that consist only of the selected modules and nothing else.
+This is a huge change.

 ## Getting modular

 There will be means to make our own code modular too.
 Let's explain the basics on a simple Java application made of two modules:

-1. com.timeteller.clock: a module which contains SpeakingClock - simple class for printing current time to the stdout.
+1. com.timeteller.clock: a module which contains _SpeakingClock_ - simple class for printing current time to the stdout.
 2. com.timeteller.main: a module utilizing the functionality offered by com.timeteller.clock module.

 The code, building and running instructions are located here